 Private reserves, the Okavango Delta and the thundering spray of Victoria Falls.
 This is the part of Africa Jarryd knows best.

-Southern Africa also combines exceptionally well with other destinations.
+Southern Africa also pairs well with other destinations.
 Cape Town, the Winelands, the Garden Route and the Mozambique coastline all sit within reach of South Africa's major reserves, making it easy to build a varied trip that goes well beyond the safari.

 The depth of South Africa's private game reserve system is difficult to match anywhere on the continent.
-From the Sabi Sands in the north to the KwaZulu-Natal coast in the east, the range of landscapes, wildlife and lodge experiences available is extraordinary.
+From the Sabi Sands in the north to the KwaZulu-Natal coast in the east, the range of landscapes, wildlife and lodge experiences is wider than anywhere else on the continent.
 The country also has the infrastructure to make travel straightforward, and the ability to add Cape Town or the Winelands at the start or end of any safari.

 The Sabi Sands shares an unfenced border with Kruger National Park and is home to some of the most habituated leopards in Africa.
-The reserve's combination of exceptional game viewing and world-class lodges, including Londolozi, Singita and Sabi Sabi, makes it the benchmark against which most South African safari experiences are measured.
+The reserve's leopard viewing and its lodges, including Londolozi, Singita and Sabi Sabi, make it the benchmark against which most South African safari experiences are measured.
 It is a particular favourite for honeymoon safaris and photographic trips.

 The private concessions bordering the national park operate with exclusive traversing rights and far fewer vehicles in the field than Kruger itself.
 This makes for a more intimate experience with better guiding and higher-end accommodation.
 For travellers who want serious wildlife encounters without the crowds, these concessions regularly outperform expectations.